 Term Abbreviation Definition Aerobatic Manoeuvre The definition of an aerobatic manoeuvre is as defined in Schedule 1 of the Air Navigation Order (ANO).
 Airborne Flying Display Director AFDD A Pilot holding a UK Display Authorisation (DA) participating in their own single item Flying Display who is responsible to the CAA for the safe conduct of that Flying Display 1 .
 Aircraft Parking Area An area used for the parking of aircraft to which the public has no access during the period of the display.
 Airfield Boundary The line delineated by the Airfield Boundary fence, or where no such fence exists, the area confined to that prepared and used solely for the purpose of ground manoeuvring of aircraft.
+Air Navigation Order ANO Air Navigation Order 2016 (as amended).
 Air Traffic Services ATS References to 'ATS' contained in this CAP apply to all ground to air radio telephony transmission communications carried out.
 Applicant A person seeking the issue, renewal or upgrade of a CAA Permission, Exemption, approval or authorisation.
-Car Park(s) Where the words 'Car Park(s)' are used in the text of this CAP, they are intended to apply to Car Park(s) to which Spectators have access during the Flying Display and as such must be considered in the same manner as the Spectator Area.
-Close Formation Close Formation is defined as when an aircraft is flying in close proximity (usually within 50 metres) to another aircraft in such a manner as to require the following aircraft to take all external visual references solely from the lead aircraft.
-Congested Area A Congested Area is defined in Schedule 1 of the ANO as being any area in relation to a city, town or settlement which is substantially used for residential, industrial, commercial or recreational purposes 2 .
-Crowd Line The line delineating the closest edge of any area, including Car Park(s), accessible to Spectators with respect to the Display Area / Display line.
+Above Surface Level ASL Reference to ASL in this CAP refers to the height above the surface being overflown Car Park(s) Where the words 'Car Park(s)' are used in the text of this CAP, they are intended to apply to Car Park(s) to which Spectators have access during the Flying Display and as such must be considered in the same manner as the Spectator Area.